 The museum focuses on sharing the history of lighthouses in Milwaukee.
 You can discover a bunch of artifacts and read local stories.
 There’s even a gift shop if you want to pick up a Milwaukee lighthouse souvenir.

-Be your own guide, or take a tour, you can also climb up the lighthouse tower.
-When at the top you’ll get brilliant views of Lake Michigan and Milwaukee.
+You can be your own guide or take a tour.
+You can also climb the lighthouse tower.
+At the top, you’ll get brilliant views of Lake Michigan and Milwaukee.

-At one point in time, North Point was the highest of the Great Lakes lighthouses.
-Built in 1855 the beacon stands at 107 feet.
+At one point, North Point was the highest of the Great Lakes lighthouses.
+Built in 1855, the beacon stands at 107 feet.

 2. Windpoint Lighthouse